rkuma183/wilsonmar.github.io/_posts/2016-06-12-serverless.md

 then leave it to pros at the cloud provider to take care of security, monitoring, disk space management, log management, scaling, redundancy, backup, crash reporting, etc..
+Zero system administration.

+It's a fast route to get apps in production.

 PROTIP: It's still up to developers to do testing and performance measuring and tuning.
+Use of multi-tenancy makes for response-time variation.
+So do sythentic transactions outside the cloud vendor to monitor user experience.

 Mike Roberts at <a target="_blank" href="http://martinfowler.com/articles/serverless.html">
    http://martinfowler.com/articles/serverless.html</a>
 wrote
    "Depending on the circumstances, such systems can significantly reduce operational cost and complexity at a cost of <strong>vendor dependencies</strong> and (at the moment) immaturity of supporting services."

 ## FaaS Providers

+There is plenty of competition to keep prices low.

 PROTIP: The future of FaaS vendors isn't the front-end but the back-end services that include API Gateways and